 Moving Circle Pictures, LLC (“MCP”) is a Maine-based video production and filmmaking company offering a full range of production services to help you effectively communicate and reach your audience.
 From concept to creation, whatever your video needs – marketing, educational, broadcast, web, documentary – MCP wants to partner with you.
 We do more than just make videos – we help create momentum for your story.

-MCP is helmed by Jennifer Widor Smith.
+MCP was founded by Jennifer Widor Smith.
 Jen is a producer, director, videographer and editor – she loves inspiring and thought-provoking cinematic stories and the transformative effect they can have on an individual.
 Jen began her film career in 2001 working in various positions on feature films, documentaries, commercials, corporate videos and non-profit videos, predominantly in Maine and California.
 In the early 2000s, she was involved with the Maine theater community as director, actor and stage manager; she credits her experience in theater as enhancing her filmmaking career.
 She worked ten years for a well-respected Maine-based production company learning the ins and outs of international and local video production before creating MCP.
 Along with running MCP, Jen enjoys collaborating with other film professionals on their own independent films, documentaries and videos.

-We partner with all sorts of creative professionals – The size and expertise of the team depends upon each project’s needs.
+The size and expertise of the team depends upon each project’s needs.
 From scriptwriters and animators to costumers and set designers, our creative collaborators are the best!

 Filming has begun on our year-long project with The Orton Family Foundation in Laconia,...
 Read more